-Try and take advantage of every opportunity you have at tutorials.
-Don't be shy, always volunteer to do examinations/be examined.
-It's better to make mistakes when you're in a teaching environment rather than on exam day.
-Read the topic you're being taught before the tutorial and then you'll be able consolidate what you've already read and be able to ask questions about anything you didn't understand.
+Don't be shy at tutorials, always volunteer to do examinations/be examined!
+It's better to make mistakes when you are in a teaching environment rather than on exam day and don't forget to practice explaining examinations to patients such as a bimanual or speculum examination.
+Preread the topic before the tutorial if you can, that way you consolidate what you've already read and can ask specific questions on what you don't understand.